Interpreting Common Dog Behaviours & the Meaning Behind His Moods

 A change in the smell of your dog's breath may also be a cause for concern with respect to his gastrointestinal tract, liver, or kidneys.
 If your dog's breath smells of urine, for instance, he could have a kidney problem.
 Sweet-smelling breath is a sign to vets that your dog may have diabetes (especially if he's drinking more water and urinating more often).
 His overall dog mood may appear happy, but if his breath has changed, pay attention - let your veterinarian know.

 Puppies may nip at you as they learn how to communicate with their pet parents.
 This usually happens while playing, as young dogs often communicate with their mouths when they interact.
 It may also happen during training, or for simply no reason you can identify.
-If your young one is nipping regularly, though, it's important to stop it before it develops into a more problematic dog behavior down the line.
+If your young one is nipping regularly, though, it's important to stop it before it develops into a more problematic dog behaviour down the line.

 Dogs bite out of anxiety, fear, or aggression.
 Can you identify which is motivating your pet to do so?
 Is his mood influencing his actions?
-If you're having trouble teaching your dog not to bite, consider working with a professional trainer, or better yet, a veterinary behaviorist.
+If you're having trouble teaching your dog not to bite, consider working with a professional trainer, or better yet, a veterinary behaviourist.
 Your veterinarian should be able to recommend one for you.

 Dogs who can't stop walking in circles may have a health issue.
 Yes, sometimes it's fun to chase your tail, but if your pup can't shake the compulsion, there's a problem beneath the surface.
 Ear infections may cause circling, but compulsive tail chasing may occur with bull terriers